solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 The main goal of this step is to "vote" the heaviest fork to restart from.

-We use a new Gossip message `HeaviestFork`, its fields are:
+We use a new Gossip message `RestartHeaviestFork`, its fields are:

 * `slot`: `u64` slot of the picked block.
 * `hash`: `Hash` bank hash of the picked block.
-* `stake_committed_percent`: `u16` total percentage of stakes of the validators it received `HeaviestFork` messages from.
+* `stake_committed_percent`: `u16` total percentage of stakes of the validators it received `RestartHeaviestFork` messages from.

 After receiving `LastVotedForkSlots` from the validators holding stake more than  `RESTART_STAKE_THRESHOLD` and repairing slots in "must-have" category,